SeunMatt/morsecodetranslator/README.md

 Tutorial
 =========
-The complete tutorial about how to design the simple app can be found in this medium post
+The complete tutorial about how to design the simple app can be found in [This medium post](https://medium.com/prodsters/how-to-build-a-desktop-application-with-java-a34ee9c18ee3)

-[link]

 I discussed the basic details of creating a GUI Desktop Application with `Java`.